tudelft3d/Energy_ADE/README.md

 # Funding

-Development of the new Energy ADE has started in spring 2024 within the European [DigiTwins4PEDs](https://digitwins4peds.eu/) project.
+Development of the new Energy ADE started in spring 2024 within the European **[DigiTwins4PEDs](https://digitwins4peds.eu/)** project.
 The project is funded by the European Commission under the Horizon Europe Partnership scheme.
+The [DUT Call 2022](https://dutpartnership.eu/calls/dut-call-2022) also contributes to the Urban Transition Mission of Mission Innovation as part of the MICall 2022 initiative.

-The [DUT Call 2022](https://dutpartnership.eu/funding-opportunities/dut_call_2022/) also contributes to the Urban Transition Mission of Mission Innovation as part of the MICall 2022 initiative.
+Development of the Energy ADE is continuing within the European **[FlexPED](https://flexped.eu/)** project.
+The project is funded by the European Commission under the Horizon Europe Partnership scheme.
+The [DUT Call 2024](https://dutpartnership.eu/calls/dut-call-2024) also contributes to the Urban Transition Mission of Mission Innovation as part of the MICall 2022 initiative.

+In the Netherlands, research work is carried out within the **[RenoDAT](https://3d.bk.tudelft.nl/projects/renodat/)** project, funded by the Dutch Research Council.

-In addition to the DigiTwins4PEDs consortium members, several other partners have joined on a volunteer basis as enthusiastic contributors, early testers or technology enthusiasts.
+In addition, several other partners have joined on a volunteer basis as enthusiastic contributors, early testers or technology enthusiasts.